If I sign up to run a Flint camp, what’s my monetary investment?

 You do not need any specific STEM training.
 Every camp activity comes with complete instructions.
-All of our activities include safety measures and precautions to ensure you and the campers are safe.

-How do campers learn about my camp?
+How do I recruit campers for my camp?

 What kind of waivers will kids/parents need to sign and who is liable for accidents, Flint or me?